shlake/lc-open-refine/_episodes/02-importing-data.md

 >1.
 Once OpenRefine is launched in your browser, click `Create Project` from the left hand menu and select `Get data from This Computer`
 >2.
 Click `Choose Files` (or 'Browse', depending on your setup) and locate the file which you have downloaded called `doaj-article-sample.xlsx` *(if you haven't downloaded it yet, please see 'Downloading the data' in the Setup page [https://shlake.github.io/lc-open-refine-short/setup.html](https://shlake.github.io/lc-open-refine-short/setup.html))*
 >3.
 Click `Next >>` - the next screen (see below) gives you options to ensure the data is imported into OpenRefine correctly.
 The options vary depending on the type of data you are importing.
 >4.
-Click in the `Character encoding` box and set it to `UTF-8`
+Ensure the first row is used to create the column headings by checking the box `Parse next 1 line(s) as column headers`
 >5.
-Ensure the first row is used to create the column headings by checking the box `Parse next 1 line(s) as column headers`
->6.
-Make sure the `Parse cell text into numbers, dates, ...` box is not checked, so OpenRefine doesn't try to automatically detect numbers
->7.
 Once you are happy click the `Create Project >>` button at the top right of the screen.
 This will create the project and open it for you.
-Projects are saved as you work on them, there is no need to save copies as you go along.
+Projects are saved as you work on them, there is no need to save copies as you go along.5
 >
 > ![Create project screen capture](../assets/img/openrefine_ui.png)
 >